Attention

 Conversation ideas |

-Provide the parent with information about what is likely to happen to the alleged abuser or offender.
-If you don’t know, contact the parent as quickly as possible with this information. |
+Provide the parent with information about what is likely to happen to the alleged abuser.
+If you don’t know, continue to work with the police and update the parent as soon as possible with this information. |

-“The police are deciding if they will interview [alleged abuser or offender] over the next few days.
-They have asked that you don’t speak to [alleged abuser or offender] over the weekend.” |
+“The police are deciding if they will interview [alleged abuser ] over the next few days.
+They have asked that you don’t speak to [alleged abuser ] over the weekend.”
+“When I have more information from the police, I will contact you straight away." |

 Provide the parent with ideas for what they can say to the child’s brothers or sisters.
 Consider: